 Start by reviewing the scripts provided in the design archive.
 The files run_pr.tcl and advanced_settings.tcl are located at the root level.
-The run_pr.tcl script contains the minimum required settings to run partial reconfiguration.
+The run_pr.tcl script contains the minimum required settings to run Dynamic Function eXchange.
 The advanced_settings.tcl contains default flow settings and should only be modified by experienced users.